-BTS reveal release details for their upcoming new single 'Butter'
+BTS share more photo teasers for new single ‘Butter’

-BTS have today (April 26) revealed release details for their upcoming new single, ‘Butter’.
+BTS have revealed more photo teasers for their upcoming new single ‘Butter’, which will be released later this month.

-The song is the second original single from the K-pop supergroup following the release of ‘Dynamite’ last year.

 - READ MORE: Big Hit’s new ventures might just reshape the music industry worldwide – and for the better